MasterKano/BITS/BOA-SYS-v0.2.md

 - filename choice for a new hub page (e.g., `50-50-hub.md`)
 - whether to refactor a legacy file into numbered sections

+### 10.2 Blockers (required)
+If work is blocked, I must state:
+- what is blocked,
+- what minimal decision/input unblocks it,
+- what file in the queue can proceed next (if any).

 ---

 ## 11. Working cadence (practical)